 We met when we became neighbors and our 3 kids became instant friends.
 After just a few months we knew we wanted to go into business together.
-We discussed so many different ideas and ended up merging them all into 1 to start Moonlight Makers on February 2nd 2015!
+We discussed so many different ideas and ended up merging them all into one to start Moonlight Makers on February 2nd 2015!

-We built our website, bought and renovated our short bus and hit our first festival in that May.
+We built our website, bought and renovated our short bus and hit our first festival that May.
 We have spent weekends in the season going to Events and Shows with the bus ever since!
 Online orders kept us busy shipping during the week, screen printing on our kitchen counters kept us busy at night.
 We started drawing more and more designs and launched our brand into the wholesale market.

 ~~~~ Claire & Nicole ~~~~